rafaelbmateus/me/README.md

 You don't need to have infrastructure costs the availability will be made by [gh-pages](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site) free of charge. 🤑

+You will have a link to share on your social networks with SEO's meta tags. will also be indexed by the google search engine. 🚀

 ✅ Profile information is done in the project build.

 ✅ The list of projects is dynamically updated using jquery on the client side.